sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/linting/README.md

 ## Watch Out!

-* Strictly speaking, things like indentation and semicolon usage are "formatting" and things like naming conventions and language features you should or shouldn't use are "linting."
+* Strictly speaking, things like indentation and semicolon usage are classified as _formatting_ and things like naming conventions and language features you should or shouldn't use are _linting_.
 Both of them are commonly referred to as linting collectively.
-* Linters will conveniently also catch most syntax errors, such as missing a closing bracket
+* Linters will conveniently also catch most syntax errors, such as missing closing brackets

 ## History